-A Warm Welcome to our Inaugural Harney Graduate Research Fellows Cohort
+A Warm Welcome to our 2022-2023 Harney Graduate Research Fellows Cohort

-The Harney Program at the Munk School of Global Affairs & Public Policy is existed to announce the nomination of its nine inaugural R.F.
+The Harney Program at the Munk School of Global Affairs & Public Policy is excited to announce the nomination of its six 2022-2023 R.F.
 Harney Graduate Research Fellows in Ethnic, Immigration, and Pluralism Studies.

 Dur-e-Aden is a PhD candidate in the department of Political Science.
 Her major and minor fields are International Relations and Comparative Politics, respectively.
 Her research examines the mobilization of individuals within the radical right-wing groups in Canada through a gendered lens.
 She is a SSHRC CGS Doctoral Scholar, a Junior Affiliate at the Canadian Network for Research on Terrorism, Security and Society (TSAS), and a Fellow at the Canadian Global Affairs Institute (CGAI).
 Apart from being a graduate student, she has completed multiple work terms with federal departments such as Public Safety Canada, Global Affairs Canada, and the Department of National Defense.
 Her goal is to bridge the academic/policy divide by gaining experience in both domains.